RiiConnect24/Wii-Guide/_pages/en_US/wiiflow.md

 {: .notice--info}

 [Continue to RiiTag](riitag)<br>
-RiiTag is a customizable gamertag for your Wii that WiiFlow Lite can integrate with.
+RiiTag is a customizable gamertag for your Wii that WiiFlow Lite integrates with.
 This is optional to set up.
 {: .notice--info}

 [Continue to site navigation](site-navigation)<br>